vtexdocs/help-center-content/docs/announcements/en/jquery-update.md

 author: authors_24
 slug: jquery-update
 legacySlug: jquery-update
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The update is already in beta so you can test your store.
-The change will be completed by July 30th.
+announcementSynopsisEN: 'The update is already in beta so you can test your store.
+The change will be completed by July 30th.'
 ---

 We've uploaded in __beta__ a jQuery update that will fix performance issues.
 The full release will be completed in stable to all stores by __July 30th__. _This is not a full upgrade.
 Just a few pacthes of the current version will be modified._